How To Choose and Use Trekking Poles?

+How To Choose and Use Trekking Poles?
+In this article, you will find all answers.
 Since I used the trekking poles for the first time, I can’t imagine hiking without them.
 There is always a place for hiking poles in my luggage.
-I can always rely on trekking poles and I use hiking poles in different terrain.
-Mountains, valleys, canyons, deserts, snow, sand, mountain streams.
+I can always rely on them, and I use them on different terrain.
+Mountains, valleys, canyons, deserts, snow, sand, and mountain streams.
 They perfectly support and facilitate the hiking.
-Which trekking poles should you choose?
-How to use trekking poles?
-When and what terrain to use trekking poles?
+Which one should you choose?
+How to use hiking poles?
+When and in what terrain to use them?
 What are the advantages and disadvantages of using trekking poles?
-We share our years of experience of hiking with trekking poles.
+We share our years of experience hiking with trekking poles.
 So, check our hiking poles guide.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Why use trekking poles?

 Using trekking poles is not a fashion.
-Walking with trekking poles has nothing to do with mountains lance, but it is a matter of health.
+Walking with them has nothing to do with mountain lance, but it is a matter of health.
 Hiking with poles is much easier.
 They have many advantages that make it easy to hike.
 First of all, they relieve the joints and spine.
 We will discuss both the advantages and disadvantages of using hiking poles.
 We will tell you how to use them correctly and when to use them.
-We’ll share our tips on choosing the best trekking poles without spending a fortune.
+We’ll share tips on choosing the best trekking poles without spending a fortune.
 We will show you the budget trekking poles options we used.
-We will also show our favorite model, the purchase of which we are very pleased with, and we can highly recommend it, after months of hiking.
+We will also show our favorite model, the purchase we are very pleased with, and we can highly recommend it, after months of hiking.

 Benefits of trekking poles

-- Trekking poles relieve the joints, especially the knees and spine.
-When walking, especially in the mountains, the body is exposed to many loads, the effects of which can be minimized by using trekking poles.
-The greatest loads are generated by two factors – carrying a backpack and descent the slope.
+- They relieve the joints, especially the knees and spine.
+When walking, especially in the mountains, the body is exposed to many loads, which can be minimized by using trekking poles.
+The greatest loads are generated by carrying a backpack and descending the slope.
 Research shows that during one hour of walking (especially when descending) with trekking poles, it is possible to absorb several tons of loads that would otherwise be exposed to our joints.

 - They provide stabilization on uneven ground while ascending and descending.
 With trekking poles, you can gain more control when descending and soften the momentum of your descent from the slope.

-- Trekking poles reduce the load on the lower limbs by transferring them to the arms and making the whole body participate in the walk.
+- They reduce the load on the lower limbs by transferring them to the arms and making the whole body participate in the walk.
 Distributing weight over the upper and lower limbs is one way to help your body over rough terrain and with your luggage on your back.

 - The use of trekking poles allows you to correct your posture.
 Well-adjusted poles keep the body straight.
 Which, in turn, is extremely important for proper breathing.
 It is easier to breathe in the natural body position.
 This is especially important on approaches.

-- Trekking poles provide additional support when we lose our strength.
+- Moreover, they provide additional support when we lose our strength.
 They often make you feel less tired during the hike with trekking poles.

-- Trekking poles help you keep your balance.
+- They help you keep your balance.
 Thanks to them, you can increase the static balance and reduce the risk of falling on unsafe ground.

 |Top||Black Diamond Equipment - Trail Cork Trekking Poles - Granite||$$$||Check on Amazon|